gongjason/jasongg/content/posts/20220902-AWS-calculator.md

 As a recovering finance guy, I'm pretty happy when I can build something in a spreadsheet.
 It's nostalgic.

-Since starting [Firezone](https://firezone.dev), I spend most days helping people with their VPN.
+Since starting [Firezone](https://firezone.dev), I spend most days helping people with their corporate VPN.

 It wasn't long before someone complained about AWS' pricing.